dpaulos6/versify/README.md

 A Command Line Interface (CLI) tool for automating version bumps, Git tagging, and package publishing in your projects.
 This tool bumps your version based on Semantic Versioning (SemVer) principles, commits and tags the new version in Git, and optionally publishes the package.

-## Warning

-JSR is still a work in progress, it might not work as expected.

 ## Installation

 You can install the tool globally via npm: